El Raval

 Bar Marsella

-Hotels and other recommended accommodation
+Hotels and other recommended accommodation in the Raval neighborhood

 El Raval boasts a huge amount of hotels, apartments, hostels and other types of accommodation.
 To help you, we’ve prepared a selection of those that we think would be ideal for anyone who would like to stay in the Raval district of Barcelona, for a variety of different reasons.

-Fiestas and notable events in the district
+Fiestas and notable events in the Raval

 notable events El Raval